Police: Gunman fired more than 70 rounds at July 4 parade | Law-Order

 Police have not released details about the victims, but Toledo's granddaughter told the Sun-Times that Toledo had spent most of his life in Morelos, Mexico.
 Xochil Toledo said she remembers looking over at her grandfather, who was in his late 70s, as a band passed them.

 “He was so happy,” she said.
 “Happy to be living in the moment.”
-Xochil Toledo said her father tried to shield her grandfather and was shot in the arm; her boyfriend also was shot in the back and taken by someone to nearby hospital because they weren't sure there would be enough ambulances for all the victims.
+Xochil Toledo said her father tried to shield her grandfather and was shot in the arm.
+Her boyfriend also was shot in the back and taken to a hospital.

-Roberto Velasco, Mexico's director for North American affairs, said on Twitter that two Mexicans were also wounded.

-Sundheim had spent decades on the staff at North Shore Congregation Israel, early on teaching at the congregation's preschool and later serving as Events and B'nei Mitzvah Coordinator, “all of this with tireless dedication,” the congregation said in its statement announcing her death.
+Sundheim had spent decades on the staff at North Shore Congregation Israel, teaching at the congregation's preschool and later coordinating events, “all of this with tireless dedication,” the congregation said in its statement announcing her death.

 “Jacki's work, kindness and warmth touched us all,” the statement said.

-NorthShore University Health Center received 26 patients after the attack.
-All but one had gunshot wounds, said Dr Brigham Temple, medical director of emergency preparedness.
-Their ages ranged from 8 to 85, and Temple estimated that four or five were children.

-“It is devastating that a celebration of America was ripped apart by our uniquely American plague,” Illinois Gov J B Pritzker said at a news conference.
+NorthShore University HealthSystem said it treated 39 people at four of its hospitals after the shooting.
+Nine people, ranging from 14 to 70, remain hospitalized Tuesday.
+One patient, a 69-year-old man, was in critical condition from a gunshot wound.

-“While we celebrate the Fourth of July just once a year, mass shootings have become a weekly — yes, weekly — American tradition.”
-Since the start of the year, there have been 15 shootings where four or more people have been killed, including the Highland Park one, according to The Associated Press/USA TODAY/Northeastern University mass killing database.
+Since the start of the year, the US has seen 15 shootings where four or more people were killed, including the one in Highland Park, according to The Associated Press/USA TODAY/Northeastern University mass killing database.

-Highland Park Police Commander Chris O'Neill said the gunman apparently used a “high-powered rifle” to fire from a spot atop a commercial building where he was “very difficult to see.”
+Highland Park Police Commander Chris O'Neill said the gunman apparently fired from a rooftop where he was “very difficult to see.”
 He said the rifle was recovered at the scene.
 Police also found a ladder attached to the building.

-The task force spokesman, Christopher Covelli, said that Crimo legally purchased the gun in Illinois within the past year.
+Covelli said Crimo legally purchased the gun in Illinois within the past year.

+In 2013, Highland Park officials approved a ban on assault weapons and ammunition magazines of more than 10 rounds.
+A local doctor and the Illinois State Rifle Association quickly challenged the liberal suburb's stance.
+The legal fight ended at the US Supreme Court's doorstep in 2015 when justices declined to hear the case and let the suburb's restrictions remain in place.

 Crimo, who goes by the name Bobby, was an aspiring rapper with the stage name Awake the Rapper, posting on social media dozens videos and songs, some ominous and violent.